irismake/ESP32_Bluetooth_OTA_Firmware_Update/docs/en/api-reference/storage/nvs_flash.rst

 - :cpp:func:`nvs_entry_info` returns information about each key-value pair

 In general, all iterators obtained via :cpp:func:`nvs_entry_find` have to be released using :cpp:func:`nvs_release_iterator`, which also tolerates ``NULL`` iterators.

-:cpp:func:`nvs_entry_find` and :cpp:func:`nvs_entry_next` will set the given iterator to ``NULL`` or a valid iterator in all cases except a parameter error occured (i.e., return ``ESP_ERR_NVS_NOT_FOUND``).
+:cpp:func:`nvs_entry_find` and :cpp:func:`nvs_entry_next` set the given iterator to ``NULL`` or a valid iterator in all cases except a parameter error occured (i.e., return ``ESP_ERR_NVS_NOT_FOUND``).
 In case of a parameter error, the given iterator will not be modified.
 Hence, it is best practice to initialize the iterator to ``NULL`` before calling :cpp:func:`nvs_entry_find` to avoid complicated error checking before releasing the iterator.

 Security, Tampering, and Robustness
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. only:: not SOC_HMAC_SUPPORTED

     NVS is not directly compatible with the {IDF_TARGET_NAME} flash encryption system.
 However, data can still be stored in encrypted form if NVS encryption is used together with {IDF_TARGET_NAME} flash encryption.
-Please refer to :ref:`nvs_encryption` for more details.
+Please refer to :doc:`nvs_encryption` for more details.

+.. only:: SOC_HMAC_SUPPORTED

+    NVS is not directly compatible with the {IDF_TARGET_NAME} flash encryption system.
+However, data can still be stored in encrypted form if NVS encryption is used together with {IDF_TARGET_NAME} flash encryption or with the help of the HMAC peripheral.
+Please refer to :doc:`nvs_encryption` for more details.

 If NVS encryption is not used, it is possible for anyone with physical access to the flash chip to alter, erase, or add key-value pairs.
 With NVS encryption enabled, it is not possible to alter or add a key-value pair and get recognized as a valid pair without knowing corresponding NVS encryption keys.
 However, there is no tamper-resistance against the erase operation.